OCR TOOLS

 Pros of Nanonets

-• It supports multiple languages and file formats
+• Supports multiple languages and file formats.

 Cons of Nanonets